pattyjk/Wigginton_et_al_2018_J_Environ_Qual/code.md

 ```
 parallel_multiple_rarefactions.py -i nos_otu_table.biom -o nos_mult_rare -m 10 -x 2028 -s 100 -n 1000 -O 16

-parallel_multiple_rarefactions.py -i amo_otu_table.biom -o amo_mult_rare -m 10 -x 7627 -s 100 -n 1000 -O 16
+parallel_multiple_rarefactions.py -i amo_otu_table2.biom -o amo_mult_rare -m 10 -x 1430 -s 100 -n 142 -O 16
 ```

 This produces a folder for each gene with lots of OTU tables for each iteration of the rarefaction.
-I did 1k iterations with ~200-700 steps, which might be overkill (both computationally and diversity estimate wise) but I'd rather be sure I've converged on the true mean.
+I did 1k iterations with ~10-20 steps, which might be overkill (both computationally and diversity estimate wise) but I'd rather be sure I've converged on the true mean.
 However, if you have enough replication you can drop the number of iterations.

 Next, we want to calculate the alhpa diversity.
 Again, I'm going to parallize this but the guts are exactly the same as the resular script (alpha_diversity.py).